Jennifer Aniston, Miley Cyrus & Co .: The normal jobs of the stars – people

 Jennifer Aniston: Bicycle Courier

 Cycling through New York City?
 Sounds romantic, but it’s not.
-Jennifer Aniston (52) had to experience that firsthand.
+Jennifer Aniston (52) had to experience this first hand.
 In her early days in show business, she tried to keep her head above water with as many part-time jobs as possible.

 One attempt: She was a bicycle courier in town for a day.
 “I don’t know how I survived the day,” Aniston said on the US talk show “The Tonight Show“.